emqxarchive/emqx-docs-en/source/commands.rst

 trace
 ------

-The trace command is used to trace a client or Topic and print log information to a file.
+The trace command is used to trace a client or a topic and redirect related log messages to a file.

 +------------------------------------------------+-------------------------+
 | trace list                                     | Query all open traces   |